anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 1. NFVI layer responsibilities will include: // relates to TF (various)
    * HW Infrastructure Manager shall provide an abstracted model of the allocated HW resources into each specific Virtualization domain
      * Additionally, it is responsible for maintaining logical isolation between different instances of virtualization domain
-     * Some of the HW resources including networking resources will be withheld from Virtualization domains to allow for scaling, spare parts and HW Composition within the HW Infrastructure Layer itself
+     * Some of the HW resources including networking resources shall be possible to be withheld from Virtualization domains to allow for scaling, spare parts and HW Composition within the HW Infrastructure Layer itself
    * Virtualization layer shall provide the Cloud Tenants with an abstracted networking environment
      * It is therefore responsible for maintaining isolation between Cloud Tenants